AustinGil/presentations/edge-compute.md

 layout: statement
 ---

-# No one likes to talk about the hard part...
+# The thing no one likes to talk about...

 ---
 layout: statement